Arcalise08/Node-WalmartIO/README.md

 npm i node_walmartio
 ```

-### Next navigate to /node_modules/node_walmartio/src
+### Next copy/rename .env.example to .env and fill in the variables
-*You must fill out the details at the top of the page*
+*You must fill out the variables for this library to work*

 ```
-let details = {
-    consumerId: "", <- Find on walmart dashboard after uploading your public key keyVersion:"", <- See Above^
+CONSUMER_ID=    <- Find on walmart dashboard after uploading your public key KEY_VERSION=    <- See Above^
-    privateKey: ``, <- You must pass the encrypted private key.
-See below for more information passPhrase:"" <- The passphrase which was used in the generation of the private key }
+PRIVATEY_KEY=   <- You must pass the encrypted private key.
+See below for more information PASS_PHARSE=    <- The passphrase which was used in the generation of the private key
 ```

-When you commit//clone your repo remember that node_modules will be cleaned.
+When you commit//clone your repo remember that .env is not tracked for security reasons.
 This might be seen as an annoyance but it will help ensure you dont accidently make your private key public.

 # IMPORTANT
 Once you upload your public key onto the walmart dashboard there seems to be some amount of time that must pass before you can use it.
 If youre getting responses similar to